 never sleeps (the others will shut down their containers after an idle period, to save resources)

-can use multiple containers if specified in the project subscription (the others use only one container)
+can use multiple containers if specified in the application subscription (the others use only one container)

 can be wired up to the user’s own domains

 Functionality to add and remove environments is currently provided as a Beta feature, and is available only to users who have signed up for access to Beta-release features.
 Enable Beta features in your account settings.

 The Add environment button allows you to create additional environments.
 For example, you might create a QA environment for in-depth testing of new functionality, or to explore development of functionality in a new branch of the codebase before it’s merged back into the main branch.